On This Page

 Almost all fish contain some level of mercury, a toxic element that occurs naturally in the earth's crust.
 Long-lived or predatory fish like shark have more mercury than small fish that are lower in the food chain.
 Too much exposure to mercury can harm the developing nervous system of unborn babies and growing children.
 State health officials are actively monitoring Alaska residents and have not found any cases of unsafe mercury exposures resulting from consumption of Alaska fish.© John Hyde, ADF&G/Alaska Division of Tourism

-Based on the Fish Monitoring Program mercury data, the Alaska Division of Public Health has developed fish consumption guidelines for women who are or can become pregnant, nursing mothers and young children.
+Based on the Fish Monitoring Program mercury data, the Alaska Division of Public Health has developed fish consumption guidelines for women who are or can become pregnant, nursing mothers and children.
 The benefits of eating fish far outweigh any potential health risks as long as these guidelines are followed.

 Persistent Organic Pollutants (POPs)